 How best do the disciplines of project management and change management fit together to support change outcomes for your organisation?

-The following article provides a brief summary of some of the common issues on this popular topic, with some suggested further reading ahead of our CMC webinar next week “Integrating Project Management and Change Management”.
+The following blog provides a brief summary of some of the common issues on this popular topic.

 Project management and change management - two teams with the same goal?